rajumsrk1112/python_gfg/README.md

-# python_gfg
+# Python GFG
+---

-This repository is created to revise the code samples taught in GFG python course
+**This repository is created to revise the code samples taught in GFG python course**